elastic/ecs/README.md

 ## <a name="source"></a> Source fields

-Source fields describe details about the destination of a packet/event.
+Source fields describe details about the source of a packet/event.

 | Field  | Description  | Level  | Type  | Example  |